Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/container-security-in-depth.md

 #### Restrict AppArmor unconfined

-Similar a SecComp check, AppArmor unsecure disabling of a profile must be checked in order to ensure there is no such.
+Similar a SecComp check, AppArmor insecure disabling of a profile must be checked in order to ensure there is no such.

 In order to do so, check all the containers labeled as `apparmor=unconfined`.